bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

                                  &= -p'
                                 \tag{21}

+Similarly, we get a (sort of) symmetrical result where the partial derivative with respect to the position is the negative first time derivative of the generalized momentum.

 .. admonition:: Explanation of :math:`\frac{\partial L(q, q'(q, p))}{\partial q} = \frac{\partial L(q, q')}{\partial q} + \frac{\partial L(q, q')}{\partial q'} \frac{\partial q'(q, p)}{\partial q}`